DataLinkDC/dinky/README.md

 ## How to Upgrade

-Due to many functions, there are many bugs and optimization points.
+Due to the numerous functionalities, there are several bugs and optimization points that need attention..
 It is strongly recommended to use or upgrade to the latest version.

 Upgrade steps: